mansiagg1101/refarch-privatecloud/Install_OCP_4.x.md

     watch -n5 "oc get pods -n rook-ceph"
     ```

-Modify the cluster.yaml file for your environment.
+Create a new cluster.yaml file and copy the code below for your environment.
+Make sure under nodes section, you should give correct storage nodes name.

   ```yaml
   apiVersion: ceph.rook.io/v1